brndiasdev/Magazine/README.md

 ## Credits

-The Magazine project was developed by [Your Name](https://github.com/yourusername).
+The Magazine project was developed by [BrnDiasDev](https://github.com/brndiasdev).

 ## License